 The first lawsuit is against a Michigan resident named Ryan Daly, who allegedly operates under the alias “Homebrew Homie” and runs a business called Modded Hardware.
 But what’s got Nintendo’s lawyers all fired up?

-According to the complaint (noted by Torrent Freak), Modded Hardware is accused of:
+According to the complaint, Modded Hardware is accused of:

 - Selling mod-chips and MIG devices